sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_7_HelloWorldProgramInPython/Q_7_HelloWorldProgramInPython_Quiz.md

 **Description**

-a) .py is the extension of Python programs.
+.py is the extension of Python programs.

-b) .txt is the extension of Text files.

-c) XML is a general - purpose markup language.

-d) It is not correct.

 ---
 ---